RPI-DATA/jupyter-book/_build/notebooks/pytorch.md

         #This will zero out the gradients for this batch.
         optimizer.zero_grad()
         output = model(data)
-        # Calculate the loss The negative log likelihood loss.
-It is useful to train a classification problem with C classes.
+        # Calculate the negative log likelihood loss - it's useful to train a classification problem with C classes.
         loss = F.nll_loss(output, target)
         #dloss/dx for every Variable
         loss.backward()